mLoDar/mLoDar/README.md

-## :speech_balloon: About Me:

-- I am 19 years old
-- I visit a technical college
+- Currently in training as a business IT specialist
 - I am able to solve a [rubik's cube](https://www.gancube.com/) within 30 seconds
-- Currently in training as a business IT specialist

 ## :hammer_and_wrench: Languages and tools I am familiar with: